aliiyousefzadeh/Chicago-Rideshare-Shared-Trip-Authorization-Prediction/README.md

 This project aims to predict if a trip in the city of Chicago will be shared or not, using the Transportation Network Providers Trips dataset provided by the City of Chicago.
 The dataset includes information about all trips taken from November 2018 until January 2023.

 # Project Overview
+The prediction model is based on five factors:<br>
+1- The starting hour of the trip<br>
+2- The district the trip is starting from<br>
+3- The distance<br>
+4- The target district<br>
-The prediction model is based on five factors: the starting hour of the trip, the district the trip is starting from, the distance, the target district, and the cost of a typical trip based on the aforementioned factors.
+5- The cost of a typical trip based on the aforementioned factors.<br>
 The dataset is imbalanced, with a significantly lower percentage of shared trips.
 To avoid bias in the prediction model, we selected an equal number of shared and not_shared trips to create a balanced dataset.

 We used Python and various libraries including pandas, numpy, and scikit-learn to preprocess the data, perform feature engineering, and train and test machine learning models.
 We experimented with six different architectures and evaluated their performance using cross-validation.
 We then chose the best model based on its accuracy and other metrics.